Home Car Shopping Best Ford Explorer Years to Buy Used

 The most common areas of complaint among early-generation Explorer owners are exterior paint and transmission issues.
 Specifically, the 5-speed automatic transmission has been a complaint magnet.

-We’d rate the Explorer about average among used SUVs.
-This is when considering value, reliability, safety, and utility.
+We’d rate the Explorer about average among used SUVs when considering value, reliability, safety, and utility.

 How Much Does a Ford Explorer Cost?